 Resident in The Azores: Free (*Through presentation of the Citizenship Card.)

-The ticked includes Personal Accident Insurance, individual security equipment (helmet with respective hygienic cap) and individual lighting equipment (hand flashlight).
+The ticket includes Personal Accident Insurance, individual security equipment (helmet with respective hygienic cap), and individual lighting equipment (hand flashlight).

 Children up to 12 years must be accompanied by an adult.